The treasures lost at the waste sorting station

 New solutions and innovative approaches

-The main theme of the project is sustainable development
+The main theme of the project was sustainable development

 Work package 1: Creating an EcoVillage concept